neo-technology/neo4j-google-k8s-marketplace/restore/README-RESTORE.md

 as a volume.
 That volume being present within the containers is necessary for the next step.

+If this service key secret is not in place, the auth information will not be able to be mounted as a volume in the initContainer, and your pods may get stuck/hung at "ContainerCreating" phase.

 ### Configure the initContainer for Core and Read Replica Nodes

 Finally, specify the initContainer like this, in `values.yaml`.